yushakareem/checkout-challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.

+## Prerequisites
+- Install Node.js
+- Install Angular CLI

+## To run this project
-## 1. Install dependencies
+1. Install dependencies

 Run `npm i` to install all dependencies required to run the dev server.

-## 2. Development server
+2. Development server

-Run `npm start` for a dev server.
-Navigate to `http://localhost:8080/`.
-The app will automatically reload if you change any of the source files.
+Run `npm start` to start the dev server.
+Then navigate to `http://localhost:8080/` in your browser.